Gretkas/sem4_netverksprog/oving5/readme.md

 The easiest way to build the image is in the docker-compose file in the engine folder.
 Just run `docker-compose build`

 The api is asynchronous, but the code execution is not.
 If you send requests to quickly, some of them will fail.
 This is because I am not handling the code execution in separate folders.
 The execution of code crashes if a folder with the name "test" already exists.
 This could be improved upon, but it's not that important.

+And yes, using react for the frontend is overkill, but that's okay.